 When to Wash Your Hands

 Proper hand hygiene keeps you and children healthy as it prevents the spread of disease.
 The skills you teach children can also help bring these practices home.
-A recent study revealed that after using a public restroom, only 31% of men and 65% of women washed their hands.
-(Judah et al., 2009).
+A recent study indicated that environmental and behavioral influences play a role in the hand-washing practices of both men and women and that neither wash their hands for the recommended 20 seconds by the CDC after using a public restroom (Berry et al., 2015).
 Knowing when to wash your hands is just as important as knowing how to wash your hands.
 Preventing the spread of disease depends on being vigilant about handwashing.
 You should wash your hands: